 * Check for leaked ads!
 They can completely change the game.

 Adobe data also suggests that you wait to buy apparel.
 Their research shows that you can find deals on Nov.
 23, but the best day to buy apparel is closer to Dec.
 23. So why not wait until January, August or September?
 If you just cannot wait until January, make sure you are getting the best deal -- an average of 40-percent off (30-50 percent off is a great deal for a few brands, especially with free shipping).

-Sheretha Bell loves to shop, eat and dine her way around Atlanta, discovering new experiences and rediscovering treasures.
-With two boys young and lots of family in the city, quality time and great deals are high priorities.
+Sheretha (Sheree) Bell loves to discover Atlanta, exploring new experiences and rediscovering traditional treasures.
+With two young boys and family all around the city, quality time with family and great deals are high priorities.